CprimeLearningLabs/terraform-aws-intro/labs/lab-3.3-Database/lab3.3-database.md

 # Database and Data Source

 Lab Objective:
-- Use a data source to obtain a KMS key
+- Use a data source to obtain a pre-existing KMS key
 - Add a database to your infrastructure

 ## Preparation